jplasmeier/Notes/Clojure Notes/n Days of Clojure.md

 After a brief hiatus to settle in at my internship, I have some time to continue on in Brave Clojure.
 Today, I will start Chapter 6: Organizing Your Project: A Librarian’s Tale.
 It's all about project organization which isn't the most intersting topic, but one of the most rewarding to spend time on getting right.

 I finished the first section on namespaces.
 Next up is "Real Project Organization."

+## day 18: 05/29/2017

+I finished taking notes on Project Organization.
+There's an example at the end of the chapter, "To Catch a Burglar" which I will start on next time.